wheresrhys/fetch-mock/docs/api.md

 #### `calls(filter, method)`

 Returns an array of all calls to fetch matchingthe given filters.
 Each call is returned as an array of length 2, `[url, options]`.
-If `fetch` was called using a `Request` instance, thsi will be available as a `request` property on this array.
+If `fetch` was called using a `Request` instance, this will be available as a `request` property on this array.

 #### `lastCall(filter, method)`